Decor Ideas. Project Inspiration. Expert Advice. Delivered to your inbox.

 Deadhead repeat-flowering climbing roses to stimulate more blooms.
 But don’t behead once-flowering roses that produce autumn hips.

 Prune climbing roses in January or February, and prune rambling roses in autumn, after their show of hips has finished.
 Stay safe by using sturdy ladders and shoes with good grip, and never prune climbers when you are tired.

-For a safer, easier way to prune – especially for gardeners who aren’t steady on their feet – grow a climbing rose close to the ground, suggests Maryland-based landscape architect and designer Kirsten Coffen (opens in new tab).
-‘My favorite way to integrate a climbing rose into a garden is to plant and train it along a cottage-garden style fence.
+For a safer, easier way to prune – especially for gardeners who aren’t steady on their feet – grow a climbing rose close to the ground, suggests Maryland-based landscape architect and designer Kirsten Coffen.
+‘My favorite way to integrate a climbing rose into a garden is to plant and train a climbing rose along a cottage-garden style fence.
 It’s a beautiful way to create a long horizontal accent that will provide structure and a back drop to other lower blooming perennials in front of the fence.
 Since roses require frequent pruning and deadheading, those tasks are easier to perform when all parts of the plant are growing within reach, so you don’t need a ladder.’

 Lucy Searle has written about interiors, property and gardens since 1990, working her way around the interiors departments of women's magazines before switching to interiors-only titles in the mid-nineties.
 She was Associate Editor on Ideal Home, and Launch Editor of 4Homes magazine, before moving into digital in 2007, launching Channel 4's flagship website, Channel4.com/4homes.
 In 2018, Lucy took on the role of Global Editor in Chief for Realhomes.com, taking the site from a small magazine add-on to a global success.
 She was asked to repeat that success at Homes & Gardens, where she has also taken on the editorship of the magazine.